WildernessLabs/Documentation/Netduino/Input_Output/Onboard_Button_+_LED/index.md

 [Button available via `Pins.ONBOARD_BTN`]

+[reset's the Netduino by default.
+Need to initialize it as an `InputPort` or `OutputPort` to disable reset.]

 ## InputPort and OutputPort

 Can access them via `OutputPort` or `InputPort`.
 Following example illustrates turning the LED on when the Button is pressed.